 Documents to download

 Absent votes can be requested at any time but there are deadlines for setting up absent voting arrangements for a specific election.
 Again, these vary depending where in the UK a voter lives.

-The Electoral Commission I am a voter website provides current information for all parts of the UK, including application forms.
+The Electoral Commission I am a voter website provides current information for all parts of the UK, including how to apply.

 How popular is absent voting?

 Turnout tends to be higher for postal voters than those who vote at polling stations.
-This means that 21.0% of all valid votes at the 2019 General Election were postal votes.
+There were 29.1 million valid ballots counted at the 2024 general election and of those 26.2% were postal votes.
+This figure was 21.0% in 2019.
 Before postal voting rules were changed in 2001, this was around 2%.
-The changes in 2001 allowed voters in Great Britain to request a postal vote for any reason, known as postal voting on demand.
+The changes in 2001 allowed voters in Great Britain to request a postal vote for any reason, known as postal voting on demand, and the popularity of postal voting has grown at each election since.
 Postal voting on demand is not available in Northern Ireland.

+Documents to download